marlalain/signals/README.md

 _This is also a live document.
 It will change from time to time._

-_You can download this file as PDF [by clicking here](https://pauloelienay.com/signals/SPECIFICATIONS.pdf)_.

 ## What is `Signals`?

 Signals is an open-source live-sharing character-limited-posting social media.
 It aims to have the same functionalities as Twitter.